 In spite of the large numbers of outdoor users in the Northeast, especially in the Hudson Valley, who have contracted Lyme, there’s still a dearth of so-called Lyme-literate medical doctors who understand the nature of Lyme and the challenges patients face.
 An acute infection can feel like you have the flu, with symptoms such as chills, low-grade fever, fatigue, and muscle aches.
 However, chronic infection can include a much wider range of manifestations including joint pain and degeneration, headaches, eye and tooth pain, neurological symptoms like dizziness, twitching, burning or tingling sensations, tremors, as well as heart, lung and digestive problems, insomnia, chronic fatigue, and many others.

 If any of these sound familiar, consider that infection with Lyme pathogens could be involved.
-You will need to assemble a team of integrative holistic practitioners to help you get back on track.
+You will need to assemble a team of integrative medicine practitioners to help you get back on track.
 For some people the necessary treatments may take many months, or even years, and require longterm commitment to lifestyle changes that help you get your immune system into tiptop shape.

 Even if you receive good medical and complementary care, you still have one big task left: You need to change your life!
 Many people with Lyme will become symptomatic during periods of increased stress because stress affects your immune system.
 Conversely, reducing stress in your life is a fundamental prerequisite for you recovery.
 This may entail laying low for several months, reducing your workload and other obligations, resting a lot, and taking up a restorative practice such as Tai Chi, yoga or meditation.